nicolashernandez/PyRATA/doc/user-guide.rst

 Language expressivity
 =====================

+pyrata data structure
+  Pyrata is intented to process *data* made of *sequence of elements*, each element being a *features set* i.e. a set of name-value attributes.
+In other words the pyrata data structure is litteraly a ``list`` of ``dict``.

+pyrata pattern
+  Pyrata allows to define *regular expressions* over the pyrata data structure.

+*pattern step*
-What about the expressivity of the pyrata grammar?
-A pattern is made of **steps**, eachone specifying the form of the element to match.
+  The elementary component of a pyrata pattern is the **step**.
+It corresponds to the set of constraints a data element should match.

 Sequence of steps
 ------------------